You and your spouse worked hard throughout all the years of your marriage.

 For example, you might think a 50-50 split of your joint checking account is fair but you want your spouse to take on 75% of the credit card debt.

-Hopefully you’re starting to understand one of the many challenges surrounding the division of property in a divorce.
+Hopefully you’re starting to understand one of the many challenges surrounding equitable property division in a divorce.

-Defining what’s fair and coming to agreements on splitting your assets is not always so easy.
+Defining what’s fair and coming to agreements on splitting your marital assets is not always so easy.

-Marital vs. pre-marital property is not always easy to identify.
+Pre-marital vs. marital property is not always easy to identify.

-Let’s now take a closer look at the second part of the definition of equitable distribution: …Property and debts acquired during the marriage.
+Let’s now take a closer look at the second part of the definition: …Property and debts acquired during the marriage.

-As the definition states, when it comes to dividing property and debts in a divorce, the focus is on those acquired during the marriage.
+As the definition states, when it comes to dividing property and debts in a divorce, the focus is on those the spouses acquired during the marriage.

 On the surface, it seems simple.